One of the main objectives of VBA and (more generally) Excel is to work with (and manipulate) data.

 I introduce the Dim, Static, Private and Public statements in the following sections.
 However, as you read their descriptions, you may want to constantly refer to the section below which covers VBA variable scope.

 How To Declare A VBA Variable Using The Dim Statement

 The Dim statement is the most common way to declare a VBA variable whose scope is procedure-level or module-level.
 I cover the topic of variable scope below.

 Dim stands for dimension.
 In older versions of BASIC, this (Dim) statement was used to declare an array's dimensions.

 Nowadays, in VBA, you use the Dim keyword to declare any variable, regardless of whether it is an array or not.

 The image above shows the most basic way in which you can use the Dim statement to declare VBA variables.
 However, you can also use a single Dim statement to declare several variables.
 In such cases, you use a comma to separate the different variables.

 The following screenshot shows how you can declare Variable_One and Variable_Two (used in the sample Variable_Test macro) by using a single Dim statement:

-As explained in Mastering VBA for Microsoft Office 2013, even though this structure allows you to write fewer lines of VBA code, it makes the code less readable.
-Therefore, “it’s usually not a good idea”.
+Even though this structure allows you to write fewer lines of VBA code, it (usually) makes the code less readable.

 Regardless of whether you declare VBA variables in separate lines or in a single line, note that you can't declare several variables to be of a determined data type by simply separating the variables with a comma before declaring one data type.
 As explained in Excel 2013 Power Programming with VBA: